Wesleyan College

 Wesleyan College is a private, liberal arts women's college in Macon, Georgia, United States.
 Founded in 1836, Wesleyan was the first college in the world chartered to grant degrees to women.
 It opened in 1839, two years after the opening of Mount Holyoke College.

 History

 The school was chartered on December 23, 1836, as the "Georgia Female College", and it opened its doors to students on January 7, 1839.
 The school was renamed as "Wesleyan Female College" in 1843, when its affiliation changed from the Methodist-Episcopal Church to the Methodist Episcopal Church, South.
 The college shortened its name in 1917 to the present "Wesleyan College".

 Wesleyan has the world's oldest alumnae association, begun in 1859.
 Wesleyan College is the birthplace of the first sororities in the United States: the Adelphean Society in 1851, now known as Alpha Delta Pi, and the Philomathean Society in 1852, now known as now Phi Mu.
 The two sororities together are referred to as the "Macon Magnolias".
-In 1914, the school disbanded sororities on its campus.
+In 1914, the school ended all social sororities on its campus.